annahanslc/harry-potter-careers/README.md

 # Streamlit App Project

 The Hogwarts Career Center is an interactive Streamlit app that uses OpenAI’s API to guide students through choosing a magical careers, and even generates a personalized image of them in that role.
-Built with using object‑oriented programming and robust session management, it showcases full‑stack AI integration in a modern, user‑friendly UI.
+Built with object‑oriented design and session management, it implements AI integrations in a modern, user‑friendly UI.

 The codebase is organized into three files:

-  - hp_bot.py: Defines the HPBot class, which encapsulates all prompt management, conversation history, and API interactions.
+  - hp_bot.py: Defines the HPBot class, which encapsulates prompt management, conversation history, and API interactions.

   - hp_app.py: Implements the Streamlit front end—sidebar inputs, chat interface, and callbacks—to drive the user experience.